super-resolution/Locan/docs/metadata.rst

 Analysis class:
 ---------------

+    Identifier: ``str``
+            Some short name.

+    Creation date: ``str`` (ISO standard)
+            Date and time when the current dataset was created.

-    Analysis: ``dict``
+    Method: ``dict``
-        A dictionary with 'Method' and 'Parameter' describing the applied analysis procedure.
+        A dictionary with 'name' and 'parameter' describing the applied analysis procedure.
 This data can be used to programmatically rerun the procedure.

-    Data: ``dict``
-        Metadata of the input locdata on which the analysis procedure was applied.

     Comments: ``str``
         A user comment.